sillsdev/web-languageforge/docs/DEVELOPER.md

 3. Install [Node 16.14.0](https://nodejs.org/en/download/).
 We recommend using [nvm](https://github.com/nvm-sh/nvm#installation-and-update).
 4. Clone the repo: `git clone https://github.com/sillsdev/web-languageforge`.
    1. Windows users, be sure to clone the project to the WSL file system (to keep VS Code, Git and the file system in sync)
+5. Run `npm install` (required for git pre-commit hook with Prettier)

 ### Running the App Locally